 - The UK

 In neighbouring Nepal, locals call Diwali Tihar.
-And it’s just as big a celebration as it is in India.
+And it’s just as big as it is in India.
 The Nepalese worship the goddess Lakshmi, the goddess of prosperity and also honour the goddess of wealth, Ganesh.

 In the Tokyo district of Nishi Kasai (commonly Little India), restaurants will serve Diwali-themed menus and shops are decorated with Diwali-style lanterns.